rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 And the brothers there, when they heard about us, came as far as the Forum of Appius and Three Taverns to meet us.
 On seeing them, Paul thanked God and took courage. ^2815

-And when we came into Rome, Paul was allowed to stay by himself, with the soldier who guarded him. ^2816
+And when we came into Rome, Paul was allowed to stay by himself, with the soldier that guarded him. ^2816

 After three days he called together the local leaders of the Jews, and when they had gathered, he said to them, Brothers, though I had done nothing against our people or the customs of our fathers, yet I was delivered as a prisoner from Jerusalem into the hands of the Romans. ^2817

 When they had examined me, they wished to set me at liberty, because there was no reason for the death penalty in my case. ^2818

-But because the Jews objected, I was compelled to appeal to Caesar — though I had no charge to bring against my nation. ^2819
+But because the Jews objected, I was compelled to appeal to Caesar--though I had no charge to bring against my nation. ^2819

 For this reason, therefore, I have asked to see you and speak with you, since it is because of the hope of Israel that I am wearing this chain. ^2820